TCodingGuru/PHP-Webshop/readme.md

 🖥️ Simple Webshop – PC Parts
 This is a simple webshop built to showcase PC components.
 It includes user and admin login functionality, and runs using Docker for easy setup.

+If you would like to share this repository: https://github.com/TCodingGuru/PHP-Webshop

 Follow these steps to get the project up and running:

 1. ✅ Prerequisites